anesthetice/Syracuse/README.md

 ### Configuring

-When running syracuse for the first time, a default configuration file will be created.
+When running Syracuse for the first time, a default config file will be created.
 See [config.rs](/src/config.rs) for more info.

 ### Version 2